Nicolas-Cara/api-automation-training-java/README.md

 ---

 ### **Milestone 6: Pre and Post conditions: BeforeEach and AfterEach**
-<font color="red">LO AJUSTE PARA QUE TENGA SENTIDO CON JUNIT.
-VERIFICAR QUE ES LO QUE SE ESPERA</font>

-**Objective**: Write Before for pre-conditions and After for post-conditions.
+**Objective**: Write Before for pre-conditions and After for post-conditions..

-Note: Remember that with this API, to create an order that you can actually use in the Get Order scenarios you must provide an order ID in the order creation.

-1. Write a [before each](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions) in the Get Order test suite.
+1. Write a [before each](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions) in the Get booking test suite.
-    1. Add a Before function that creates an order by calling the right method in the BookingService model.
+    1. Add a Before function that creates a booking by calling the right method in the BookingService model.
-    2. Obtain and store the order ID (the variable for this must be declared above the before function).
+    2. Obtain and store the booking ID (the variable for this must be declared above the before function).
-    3. Use the saved Order ID in the Get Order test.
+    3. Use the saved booking ID in the Get Booking test.
-2. Write an [after each](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions) in the Create Order test suite.
+2. Write an [after each](https://junit.org/junit5/docs/current/user-guide/#writing-tests-definitions) in the Create booking test suite.
 This is very useful for cleaning up data after a test execution.
-    1. Declare an orderId variable on top of the test suite
+    1. Declare an bookingId variable on top of the test suite
-    2. After every positive test, update the orderId variable with the newly created Order ID.
+    2. After every positive test, update the bookingId variable with the newly created Booking Id.
-    3. Add an AfterEach hook that deletes the created orders by calling the right method in the BookingService model.
+    3. Add an AfterEach hook that deletes the created booking by calling the right method in the BookingService model.

 **Note**: As the name implies, @BeforeEach and @AfterEach functions run before and after any test of the class, so make sure to not create a test in the class that does not need of said functions, or at least that it is affected by them